About Danielle Hiestand

 While at college I took a course on eating disorders and began to volunteer with a program that focused on

 eating disorder prevention.
-I knew I wanted to be a therapist and help people heal and recovery from their eating disorders.
+I knew I wanted to be a therapist and help people heal and recover from their eating disorders.
 I planted my roots in San Diego and began working at an eating disorder treatment program.
 It was clear early on that most of my clients had a trauma history.
 Some had never called what they went through “trauma,” but could see how their life experiences had contributed to the development of their eating disorder.
-Others knew they had gone something that still bothered them in the present, but didn’t know how to talk about it or how to heal.
+Others knew they had gone through something that still bothered them in the present, but didn’t know how to talk about it or how to heal.

-When you meet with me, I work toward providing a calm, safe and grounded space for you to feel comfortable sharing your successes and your struggles.
+I work toward providing a calm, safe and grounded space for you to feel comfortable sharing your successes and your struggles.
 A journey back to self always has ups, downs and surprises.
 Together we can navigate how to find tools and strategies to help you cope and make space for yourself.

 Certified Eating Disorder Specialist Supervisor (CEDS-S)